yext/pages/packages/pages/README.md

 Contains any code shared between the other subpackages.
 It also contains public types and internal domain types.

-### components

-Specialized React components that make development against data from the Yext Knowledge Graph easy.
-Many of these base components are the types of things many of our customers use on their Pages, such as an Hours component.

 ### dev

 All of the code related to the custom local dev server lives here.
 The server itself is an Express server that's backed by [Vite](https://vitejs.dev/), giving us ultra fast HMR (hot module replacement) out of the box.